Life Insurance & Disability Insurance Proceeds

 - If you pay the entire cost of a health or accident insurance plan, do not include any amounts you receive for your disability as income on your tax return.

-- If you pay the premiums of a health or accident insurance plan through a cafeteria plan, and the amount of the premium was not included as taxable income to you, the premiums are considered paid by your employer, and the disability benefits are fully taxable.
+- If you pay the premiums of a health or accident insurance plan through a cafeteria plan, and you did not include the amount of the premium as taxable income to you, the premiums are considered paid by your employer, and the disability benefits are fully taxable.

 Amounts you receive from your employer while you are sick or injured are part of your salary or wages.